bezaspace/tqy/Progress.md

 ## Notes
 - Schema is managed via Instant CLI for production stability
 - Operations are handled server-side via Next.js API routes
-- UI is fully responsive and accessible with native date/time pickers
+- UI is fully responsive and accessible with custom DatePicker and TimePicker components
 - Code follows TypeScript best practices with proper typing
 - Tasks can now be scheduled with date and time information
 - Real-time sync removed for server-side simplicity; can be re-added if needed